 Mistake #4 - Waiting for the Employee to Ask for Help

 Many employees are uncomfortable asking for help because they think it shows weakness or puts their job performance on display.
 You can make things easier by being proactive instead of waiting for them to ask for help.
 Collaborate on strategies that will provide support and ease them back into their work-related responsibilities.

-For example, if there are difficult or unpleasant tasks that can be temporarily reassigned, go ahead and make the change.
-This small step will remove some pressure without putting the bereaved team member on-the-spot.
-Also, think about helping them at home by providing some meals or taking care of other practical needs.
+For example, if difficult or unpleasant tasks can be temporarily reassigned, go ahead and make the change.
+This small step will remove some pressure without putting the bereaved team member on the spot.
+Also, think about helping them at home by providing meals or caring for other practical needs.
 And yes, sending flowers is always an appropriate gesture.

 Recommended Reading: HR Doesn’t Have to Be Scary